yaozhang24/pcp/README.md

 # Posterior Conformal Prediction (PCP)

-This repository contains the Python code to implement the method PCP and reproduce the experiments and figures in our article [Posterior Conformal Prediction](https://candes.su.domains/publications/).
+This repository contains the Python code to implement PCP and reproduce the experiments and figures in our article [Posterior Conformal Prediction](https://candes.su.domains/publications/).

 ### Prerequisites